burnto/brentfitzgerald.com/index.md

 layout: default
 ---

-# Welcome!
+# Welcome! 👽

-Hi, I'm Brent Fitzgerald, and you've found my little corner of the web. 🌈
+Hi, I'm Brent Fitzgerald, and you've found my little corner of the web.
 If you want to learn a bit about me this is a good starting point.

-## Current status
+## Status

-I'm thinking about and working on new stuff.
-Interests include:
+I recently decided to take a break to work on new ideas.
+I've been thinking about:

 - Tools for new commerce patterns
 - Ethical credit / fintech